Dhghomon/easy_rust/README.md

 }
 ```

-`crate` means inside this file.
+`crate` means "inside this project", but for our simple example it's the same as "inside this file".
 Inside that is the mod `print_things`, then finally the `prints_one_thing()` function.
 You can write that every time, or you can write `use` to import it.
 Now we can see the error that says that it's private:

 ```rust
 // ⚠️